Search and Rescue Team - Currently Recruiting for Volunteers

 VLB Rescue Officers have the mental capacity, strength, and endurance to function for at least 30 minutes in heavy seas and on rugged terrain during adverse weather conditions.

-Our team of 15 officers are able to respond to emergencies as directed by Humber Coastguard and is on call round-the-clock 365 days a year.
-The team is currently undergoing training towards getting Declared Facility status.
+The SAR Team are able to respond to emergencies as directed by Humber Coastguard and is on call round-the-clock 365 days a year.
+The team is currently undergoing training/recruiting towards getting Declared Facility status.

 All of our team members are qualified in first aid.

 The Coastwatch Team provides a visual watch on the sea, coastline, piers and harbour.
 Using their ‘eyes and ears’ to monitor the local area, the Watch Keepers maintain a log of all craft movements, provide weather reports and observe activities such as water sports.
 They are able to spot and report incidents as they happen.
 This improves response times from the emergency services and also improves safety for all who use the area.
-The Coastwatch is currently in operation four days a week and there are plans to extend to seven as more people are trained.
+The Coastwatch currently operates 7 days a week, 365 days a year.
 Sunderland Coastwatch is a member of the Sea Safety Group.
 The Sea Safety Group is a nationwide organisation that ensures a high standard of watchkeeping is maintained and has a direct link to H.M.
 Coastguard.

-The Lookout is equipped with radar, radios, weather station, charts, telescope and binoculars.
+The Lookout is equipped with radar, radios, weather station, electronic charts, telescope and binoculars.

 Watch House Visitor Centre